-Nowadays, Realismo Mágico (Magical Realism) is the official tourism catchphrase.
+Did you know that Realismo Mágico (Magical Realism) is the official tourism catchphrase?

 And, in our opinion, it’s an accurate description of Colombia.